drv-rajesh/drv-rajesh.github.io/projects.md

   <tr>
     <td> <a href="https://github.com/drv-rajesh/Denbot" target="_blank"> Denbot </a> </td>
     <td>
-      A Discord bot in development made for multipurpose use and in the future, for IOT functionality.
+      A versatile Discord bot with over 50 commands that specializes in IOT functionality and multipurpose use.
       <ul>
         <li> Python </li>
         <li> Flask </li>